RetroPie/RetroPie-Docs/docs/Doom.md

 chmod 0755 "/home/pi/RetroPie/roms/ports/The\ Plutonia\ Experiment.sh"
 ```

-Set the default emulator to 'lr-prboom' at launch in the runcommand menu.
+Set the default emulator for ROM to 'lr-prboom' at launch in the runcommand menu.

 #### To Launch Doom Mods (PWADS)